shivasiddharth/GassistPi-Documentation/docs/starting.rst

  - Skip the updation process when setting up a fresh copy of Raspbian OS.

 Any single board computer or machine running one of the following OS:
- - Armbian Stretch
+ - Armbian Buster and Bullseye
- - Raspbian Stretch and Buster
+ - Raspbian Buster and Bullseye
  - OSMC Stretch
  - Ubuntu Bionic